-Paolo Uccello painted three versions of this scene, which would have constituted an impressive 'tryptich' for the Medici Palace in Florence.
-The panel shown here was the central piece.
+Paolo Uccello painted three versions of this scene, which would have constituted an impressive "triptych" for the Medici Palace in Florence.
+Today, the three panels are divided between three European museums.

 Text: G. Fernández, www.theartwolf.com